nextauthjs/docs/docs/configuration/options.md

 NEXTAUTH_URL=https://example.com
 ```

 If your Next.js application uses a custom base path, specify the route to the API endpoint in full.
+More informations about the usage of custom base path [here](#custom-base-path).

 _e.g. `NEXTAUTH_URL=https://example.com/custom-route/api/auth`_